ABOUT MISTER OCEAN

 We hope that by raising awareness, that more people and governments will take on board the dangers of Marine Litter, if we do not effectively recycle human waste, that at the moment is being poured into the oceans at the rate of 8 million tons a year creating giant swirling masses of plastic particles called gyres.

-Our Mister Ocean event is not stand-alone, but is run in tandem with our MISS OCEAN competition, providing opportunities for men and women to work together in a world where equality is an international theme.
+Our Mister Ocean drive is not stand-alone, but is run in tandem with our MISS OCEAN awards, providing opportunities for men and women to work together in a world where equality is an international theme.

 Our goal is to encourage young people to care more about the natural world and sustainable use of our resources. - Dive into our ocean and help us to spread the news about toxic Plastic waste and the circular economy.

 MAKING HEADWAY - Our ocean awareness wagon is nearing completion, with painting and trimming on the cards for early 2018.
 This VW eco-bus has undergone extensive surgery to get her back into tour condition - as you can see - this restoration was not for the feint hearted.
 Copyright © photographs April & November 2017, all rights reserved.

 With virtual reality you can enjoy a field trip under the sea without ever leaving the lecture hall or classroom - or putting on a wet suit.
 Teachers can also show things about animals and biology that you cannot convey on paper or using pictures, by taking students of all ages to those places that you cannot go to safely in real life, in virtual settings that are interactive and comfortable - even if the virtual world gets the heart pounding at times.